Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-For an extended discussion of the theoretical background of these factorizations, we refer to~\cite{bonizzoni2018inverse} with particular attention to examples 4.7 and 7.2 for a comparison between $\CFL$ and $\ICFL$.
+For an extended discussion of the theoretical background of these factorizations, we refer to~\cite{bonizzoni2018inverse}.

-We call $\CFLICFL$ the factorization obtained by applying first the $\CFL$, and then the $\ICFL$ to factors longer than a given threshold $T$ (a similar definition can be done for $\ICFLCFL$, by symmetry).
-In other words, given $T$ and $\CFL(s) = \langle f_1, f_2, \dots, f_n \rangle$, we obtain $\CFLICFL$ by replacing each $f_i$ longer than $T$ with $\ICFL(f_i)$.
-The $\CFLICFL$ has several advantages over $\CFL$ or $\ICFL$.
-Indeed, the $\ICFL$ factorization, applied on long factors of a $\CFL$ factorization, enriches the factorization (and the fingerprint) in terms of number of factors.
-A similar advantage is provided by $\ICFLCFL$ and a discussion is given in paragraph {\em Factor length distribution in Lyndon-based factorizations} below.
-Examples below show applications of $\CFLICFL$ and $\ICFLCFL$.
+Given a threshold $T$, we call $\CFLICFL_T$ the factorization obtained by first computing the $\CFL$ factorization, and next by performing a further factorization of the $\CFL$ factors longer than $T$ by means of the $\ICFL$ algorithm.
+The subscript $T$ will be omitted when it is clear from the context.
+In more detail, given $\CFL(s) = \langle f_1, f_2, \dots, f_n \rangle$, we obtain $\CFLICFL$ by replacing each $f_i$ longer than $T$ with $\ICFL(f_i)$.
+A symmetrical definition can also be obtained by first applying $\ICFL$ and next $\CFL$, thus defining the $\ICFLCFL$ factorization.
+The examples below show the $\CFLICFL$ and $\ICFLCFL$ factorizations over a simple string.
+Note that $\CFLICFL$ has several advantages over $\CFL$ or $\ICFL$ alone.
+Indeed, the $\ICFL$ factorization, applied to long factors of a $\CFL$ factorization (or vice versa), concurs to increase the number of factors.